khaHesham/Cartoon-World/README.md

 reference cartoon images have similar surfaces, and guide generator G to learn the information stored in the extracted surface representation.</li></ul>

+  ### STRUCTURE REPRESENTATION
+  <li>We at ﬁrst used the felzenszwalb algorithm to segment images into
+separate regions.
+As superpixel algorithms only consider the similarity of pixels and ignore semantic information, we further introduce selective search to merge segmented regions and extract a sparse segmentation map.</li>
+<li>Standard superpixel algorithms colour each segmented region with an
+average of the pixel value.
+We found this lowers global contrast, darkens images, and causes a hazing e ect on the ﬁnal results by analysing the processed dataset.
+We thus propose an adaptive colouring algorithm</li>
+<li>Adaptive coloring formula,</li>

+### <li> Si,j = (θ1 ∗ S + θ2 ∗ Š)^µ </li>